exakat/exakat/docs/Rules.rst

 ######################

-It is recommended to avoid functioncall in the `'for() <http://php.net/manual/en/control-structures.for.php>`_ statement.
+It is recommended to avoid functioncall in the `for() <http://php.net/manual/en/control-structures.for.php>`_ statement.

 .. code-block:: php